choeffer/360pibot/docs/install.rst

 ============

-The following steps to set up a working environment are valid for both, the Raspberry Pi or a laptop/computer.
+The following steps to set up a working environment are valid for both, the Raspberry Pi and a laptop/computer.
 Remember, the modules can be used on a laptop/computer for remote controlling the Raspberry Pis GPIOs or on the Raspberry Pi itself, without any modifications in the source code of the modules.